graphile/worker/website/docs/library/logger.md

 unless you have the environmental variable `GRAPHILE_LOGGER_DEBUG=1`.
 You can override this by passing a custom `logger`.

-It's recommended that your tasks always use the methods on `helpers.logger` for logging so that you can later route your messages to a different log store if you want to.
+It&apos;s recommended that your tasks always use the methods on `helpers.logger` for logging so that you can later route your messages to a different log store if you want to.
 There are 4 methods, one for each level of severity (`error`, `warn`, `info`, `debug`), and each accept a string as the first argument and optionally an arbitrary object as the second argument: